Chevrolet Performance: SS

-The 2014-2017 Chevrolet SS was a full-size performance sedan based on the Australian Holden Commodore (VF).
+The 2014-2017 Chevrolet SS is a full-size performance sedan based on the Australian Holden Commodore (VF).
 The LS3 6.2L V-8 powers the SS, is SAE certified at 415 hp and 415 lbft, which helps it accelerate from 0 to 60 mph in about five seconds.
 It is matched with a GM 6L80 transmission that can be shifted manually using TAPshift paddles mounted on the steering wheel.

-The rear axle has an aggressive 3.27 ratio that enhances the feeling of acceleration.
-Additional chassis and suspension features include: